freqtrade/freqtrade/docs/utils.md

 ?
 Do you want to enable Dry-run (simulated trades)?
 Yes ?
 Please insert your stake currency: BTC
 ?
 Please insert your stake amount: 0.05
 ?
-Please insert max_open_trades (Integer or 'unlimited'): 5
+Please insert max_open_trades (Integer or 'unlimited'): 3
 ?
-Please insert your ticker interval: 15m
+Please insert your timeframe (ticker interval): 5m
 ?
 Please insert your display Currency (for reporting): USD ?
 Select exchange  binance
 ?
 Do you want to enable Telegram?
 No